-L. SERVICE TO HOMEBOUND SENIORS AND PROXIES
+K. SERVICE TO HOMEBOUND SENIORS AND PROXIES

-Responsive to 7 CFR § 247.6(c)(10), LA and/or DS must make arrangements to meet the needs of homebound seniors.
+Responsive to 7 CFR § 247.6(c)(10), LAs and/or DSs must make arrangements to meet the needs of homebound seniors.
 Acceptable arrangements include:

-- utilizing trained agency staff or volunteers to deliver commodities and nutrition education - partnering with other organizations having the capacity to provide service to homebound seniors, such as the local Area Agency on Aging, Senior Centers or Meals on Wheels program - encouraging participants to appoint, in writing and as needed, at least one proxy who is able to: - 1. act on the participant's behalf during certification and ongoing case processes - 2. transport the distribution and nutrition education material to the participant
+- utilizing trained agency staff or volunteers to deliver commodities and nutrition education - partnering with other organizations that have the capacity to provide service to homebound seniors. - encouraging participants to appoint, in writing and as needed, at least one proxy who is able to: - 1. act on the participant's behalf during certification and ongoing case processes - 2. transport the distribution and nutrition education material to the participant